AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 \I{################################################################################################}
 ### 3.2.4 Suppressing Casts ### {#alib_strings_cc_cast_suppress}
 Casts, especially implicit ones, in some situations may impose ambiguities, which lead to compilation failures.
+To mitigate such, the implicit cast implementations of all three classes
-To mitigate such, the implementations of the implicit casts of all three classes \b %String,
+\b %String, \b %CString and \b %AString are conditionally selected by the compiler using the struct
-\b %CString and \b %AString are conditionally selected by the compiler using TMP struct \alib{strings;T_SuppressAutoCast}.
+\alib{strings;NoAutoCastTraits}.

 \alib specializes this struct to prevent the casting of \b AString objects to types
-\c String and \b CString, which the type traits \b %T_CharArray and \b %T_ZTCharArray of course, would indicate to be allowed.
+\c String and \b CString, which the type-traits \b %ArrayTraits and \b %ZTArrayTraits of course, would indicate to be allowed.
-This is ambiguous in respect to the implicit construction that is also allowed.
+This is ambiguous in respect to the implicit cast that is also allowed.

-Custom specializations should only be needed in similar situations, where a custom string type allows auto-casts based on the type traits provided by \alib.
+Custom specializations should only be needed in similar situations, where a custom string type allows auto-casts based on the type-traits provided by \alib.

 \I{################################################################################################}
 ## 3.3 Built-In Conversions ## {#alib_strings_cc_builtin}
-This module \alib_strings_nl is not "responsible" to define the built-in conversion rules for C++ and 3rd-party types, because in-fact these rules are defined already with the specializations of the TMP structs \b T_CharArray and \b T_ZTCharArray given in dependency module
+This module \alib_strings_nl is not "responsible" for defining the built-in conversion rules for C++ and 3rd-party types, because in fact, these rules are defined already with the specializations of the structs \b ArrayTraits and \b ZTArrayTraits given in dependency module
 \alib_characters.

 While these specializations are described in the corresponding Programmer's Manual section
 \ref alib_characters_builtintraits "4.
-Built-In Character Array Traits" of that module, only a summary the rules from the perspective of \alib string classes are given here.
+Built-In Character Array Traits" of that module, only a summary of the rules from the perspective of \alib string classes is given here.

 <b>Fixed-length Character Arrays</b>:<br>
 - Implicit construction of \b String objects.